 Rally in Frederick calls for an end to violence

 Aug.
-7—The voices from the stage echoed out of the bandshell at Baker Park on Saturday, telling stories of violence and its effects — and demanding an end.
+8—The voices from the stage echoed out of the bandshell at Baker Park on Saturday, telling stories of violence and its effects — and demanding an end.

 The Stop the Violence Rally was meant to let the community know what types of people and organizations are available in the community, said Aje Hill, the founder and executive director of I Believe in Me, who helped organized the rally.